Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Continuous Mutation and Mutation Paths

-\begin{remark} Let $\mathcal C$ be a Krull-Schmidt category and $\mathbf P$ a pairwise compatibility condition on its indecomposables such that $\mathbf P$ induces the $\mathbf P$-cluster theory of $\mathcal C$.
-Let $\overline{\mu}$ be a long sequence of continuous $\mathbf P$-mutations.
-We see in Example \ref{xmp:sequence of continuous mutation is a mutation path} that for a fixed $\e$ the the inverse \emph{path} $\overline{\mu}^{-1}$ agrees with the inverse \emph{sequence} $\{{_{-i}\mu}\}_{i\in\Z}$.
+\begin{remark} Let $\overline{\mu}$ be a long sequence of continuous $\mathbf P$-mutations.
+We see in Proposition \ref{prop:sequence of continuous mutation is a mutation path} that for a fixed $\e$ the the inverse \emph{path} $\overline{\mu}^{-1}$ agrees with the inverse \emph{sequence} $\{{_{-i}\mu}\}_{i\in\Z}$.
 Thus when working with a long sequence of continuous mutations we need not be specific about which inverse we take as long as an $\e$ has been chosen. \end{remark}